Washington University in St Louis Data & Information Overview

 How Much Does Washington University in St Louis Cost?overall average net price of WUSTL is $26,869.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of WUSTL, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At WUSTL, approximately 19% of students took out student loans averaging $5,835 a year.
 That adds up to $23,340 over four years for those students.

 How Much Money Do WUSTL Graduates Make?students who graduate from WUSTL with a bachelor's degree go on to jobs where they make an average salary of $70,100 in their early years.
 That's great news for WUSTL students since it is 76% more than the average college graduate's salary of $39,802 per year.